Advertisement

 How long is the wait at Wallingford Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Wallingford Housing Authority depend on demand in Wallingford, funding levels, and your priority status.
+With approximately 138 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 18, 2026 when the other list changed from "closed" to "opening_soon."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Wallingford Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?